Drone Design - Calculations and Assumptions

 Further reading: Brushless Motor Power and Efficiency Analysis

 There is no information on continuous or burst current for the EMAX RSII 2207 2300 Kv online, but we can look at data in the RCbenchmark database and compare all tests done with this motor.
 As we can see in figure 9, the max current reached during various tests was about 42 A.

 Figure 9: Current vs. Rotation speed for EMAX RSII 2207 2300 Kv motor

 The Turnigy High Capacity 16000 mAh 4S 12C Lipo Pack has the highest capacity in Wh of all the batteries in our weight range, giving us 4 * 3.7 * 16 = 236.8 Wh.
 It weighs 1,366 g, has a 12 C discharge rating and 16 Ah of capacity, so it can handle a current draw of 192 A, which is more than we need.

 The main consideration for choosing an ESC is that it can deliver the motor’s peak current.
 In our case we do not expect our motor to exceed 42 A, so an ESC like the HobbyKing 60A ESC 4A SBEC will work great.
 It can deliver a constant current up to 60 A and a burst current up to 80 A, while providing 4 A to the BEC.
 This gives us a bit of a safety margin, so this ESC will be a good choice for our drone.

 Figure 10: HobbyKing 60A ESC 4A SBEC (Photo: HobbyKing)

 Calculating Our Flight Time

 As we learned in our previous article, flight time is dependent on the capacity of the battery and the power drawn by the propulsion system.
-Many factors thus come in to play, summarized in the formula below (see previous article for more details):
+Many factors thus come in to play, summarized in the formula below (see previous article on increasing flight time for more details):

 E = capacity